flyingmachine/brave-clojure-web/content/java.md

 object (`balloonCount`, `receiveBalloons`, and `makeBalloonArt`), presumably so that you can terrify children.
-A cynical person might say that Java in itself is enough to terrify children, and if you find such a person I recommend making them a balloon art Xanax to help with their anxiety.
+A cynical person might say that Java in itself is enough to terrify children, and if you find such a person I recommend making two balloon art arms and hugging them with them.

 One final aspect of OOP, or at least of Java, is that you can also send commands to the factory themselves.
 In real-life terms, you would